Commonly used brand name(s)

 It is very important that your doctor check your progress at regular visits to make sure that sitagliptin is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 sitagliptin may cause serious allergic reactions, including anaphylaxis, angioedema, or certain skin conditions (Stevens-Johnson syndrome).
 These reactions can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using sitagliptin.
+Call your doctor right away if you have a rash, itching, blistering, peeling, or loose skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using sitagliptin.

 Pancreatitis (swelling and inflammation of the pancreas) may occur while you are using sitagliptin.
-Stop using sitagliptin and check with your doctor right away if you have a sudden and severe stomach pain, chills, constipation, nausea, vomiting, loss of appetite, fever, or lightheadedness.
+Check with your doctor right away if you have a sudden and severe stomach pain, chills, constipation, nausea, vomiting, loss of appetite, fever, or lightheadedness.

 sitagliptin may cause hypoglycemia (low blood sugar).
 Low blood sugar can also occur if you delay or miss a meal or snack, exercise more than usual, drink alcohol, cannot eat because of nausea or vomiting, take certain medicines, or take sitagliptin with another type of diabetes medicine (eg, insulin, glimepiride, metformin, or pioglitazone).
 Symptoms of low blood sugar must be treated before they cause you to pass out (unconsciousness).
 People feel different symptoms with low blood sugar.
 It is important that you learn which symptoms you usually have so you can treat it quickly.
 Talk to your doctor about the best way to treat low blood sugar.